qgis/QGIS-Django/qgis-app/plugins/docs/introduction.rst

 Staff members can grant *trust* to selected plugin creators setting `plugins.can_approve` permission through the front-end application.

-The plugin details view offers direct links to grant trust to the plugin creator or the plugin owners.
+The plugin details view offers direct links to grant trust to the plugin creator or the plugin *owners*.

 The PluginVersion model